FD Fan Analysis

 ✏️ Enter Data

 This analysis determines the air flow rate based on the temperature rise across the fan.
-As secondary results, computed values of the fan's mechanical efficiency, as well as its static efficiency, are also included should they be of interest.
+As secondary results, computed values of the fan's mechanical efficiency, as well as its static efficiency, are also included for completeness.

 ✏️ Enter Data